Editing

 Francesca was deputy editor of Blueprint magazine from 2017 to 2020.
 She managed the editorial content in each issue, to include planning annual themes, commissioning and writing a range of features, sourcing imagery, copyediting all content and working with the art director to prepare each issue for publication.

-Francesca is the founder and editor of Thinking City, an editorial and events platform dedicated to exploring urban life and inclusive cities.
-Established in 2012, she grew Thinking City from an unknown blog to a widely read and celebrated platform with an international readership and 23,000 followers on Twitter.
-She has commissioned and worked with writers from Hong Kong to Mexico City to tell stories about their cities that connect micro narratives to macro issues.
+Established in 2012, Thinking City was an editorial and events platform founded by Francesca that is dedicated to exploring urban life and inclusive cities.
+She grew Thinking City from an unknown blog to a widely read and celebrated platform with an international readership and 23,000 followers on Twitter.
+She commissioned and worked with writers from Hong Kong to Mexico City to tell stories about their cities that connect micro narratives to macro issues.

 Placeholder